josephlijo/jsBoot/Learning/jsBuild/webpack/webpack4-getting-started/README.md

 - Run `npm run watch` - we can see that the cursor sits in place and changes made to `index.js` is *bundled out* automatically.

 ## Webpack Loaders
+- Webpack loaders work at the build stage or processing stage of the bundle to perform tasks like:
+	- Transformation of files from one to another - SCSS to CSS for example, ES6,7, to ES5  (using Babel loader)
+	- Load files and images
+	- Deal with dialects

+## Webpack Plugins
+- Webpack plugins mostly work at *bundle* level and usually work at the end of the bundle generation process.
+- Plugins can also modify how bundles themselves are created.
+- Plugins can integrate into webpack by registering hooks within webpack build system and access (or modify) the compiler behavior.